-It is not uncommon today for an organization in L.A. to hire a company in Colorado, which then outsources part of the work to an individual in New York.
+It is not uncommon today for an organization (for example, an e-commerce company) in L.A. to hire a company in Colorado, which then outsources part of the work to an individual in New York.
 And perhaps, this individual spends six months out of the year living in Europe.
 Mobile technology and global networking infrastructure have changed the way many people work and the changing workforce affects the entire market.

 Here at BlogMutt, we have a small team of full-time employees in our office, but we work with freelance writers all over the U.S., a few of which are U.S. citizens even writing overseas.

 Allowing for remote employment provides businesses with the opportunity to find affordable and quality workers no matter their location, but it brings with it some specific communication management concerns and requires a different communication toolbox than the traditional in-office business.

 Working from a distance sets limits that every remote employee has to work around.
 Without physical presence, you cannot simply walk across the hall or speak through a divider to communicate with other team members — you need to make certain to actually pick up the phone or press send on that email.
 Remote employees need to be proactive about opening lines of communication with management, with coworkers, and, in some cases, with customers.